Giants have reportedly made formal offer for Stanton, other teams to follow

 Hoo boy, that slugging category really brings it home.

-The Giants don't have much to offer when it comes to prospects or young big-league talent they could flip back, so it's gonna come down to money.
+The Giants don't have much to offer when it comes to prospects or young big-league talent they could flip back, so it's going to come down to money.
 The Giants have deep pockets and might be able to swap back the Marlins someone like Johnny Cueto.

 Stanton is owed $295 million over the next 10 seasons.
-The Giants have heavy commitments through 2021 ($75.6 million in salary already for that season), but not much at all past that.
+The Giants have heavy commitments through 2021 ($75.6 million in salary already for that season), but not much past that.

-Something to keep in mind is Stanton can opt out of the deal after the 2020 season, so both the Marlins and any potential trade partner are dealing with the possibilities of: a.
-Stanton opting out; or b.
-Stanton falling apart before then and not opting out.
+Something to keep in mind is Stanton can opt out of his contract after the 2020 season, so both the Marlins and any potential trade partner are dealing with the possibilities of: A) Stanton opting out; or B) Stanton falling apart before then and not opting out.

 It's complicated from every angle here, which is why it'll continue to move slowly.
 For now, we know the Marlins have at least one offer in hand to evaluate.